usydnlp/CONDA/README.md

 5. How to draw graphs?

-      --- The graph code is in graph.ipynb and line_graph.ipynb
+      --- The graph code is in graph.ipynb and line_graph.ipynb inn the "code" directory

 6. What other resources are there?